What is eLearning?

 Important Class Attendance Information

 At Bellevue College instructors set their own attendance standards.
 For online courses, logging into the class, participating in discussions, and submitting assignments, is usually considered “attendance.”
-However, if you fail to log in to your online class during the first three days of the quarter, your Instructor may request that Student Central withdraw you from the class.
+However, if you fail to log in to your online class during the first two days of the quarter, your Instructor may request that Student Central withdraw you from the class.
 Read more about Bellevue College Class Attendance.

 Where can I get help with Canvas?